kasecreates/Kasie-Cochrane/README.md

 <h3>
   Golden Circle
   </h3>
-Why? <br> I enjoy bringing happiness to others through sharing creativity and artistry skills.
+Why? <br> I enjoy bringing happiness to others through sharing creativity and artistry skills. <br>

-How? <br> I want to design something that will influence imagination and creativity and allow that to be easily obtainable.
+How? <br> I want to design something that will influence imagination and creativity and allow that to be easily obtainable. <br>

 What? <br> I am an aspiring digital media artist that will focus on inovative ways to help people get creative.